What is the current number of medicinal cannabis prescriptions in Australia so far?

 - The TGA received its first known medicinal cannabis SAS application in 1992.

-- Most cannabis prescription approvals have occurred since 2016, with a nearly 200% increase in the past 6 months.
+- Most cannabis prescription approvals have occurred since 2016, with a nearly 200% increase in the first few months of 2019.

 Medicinal cannabis suppliers are subjected to strict cultivation and production licencing requirement, including secure record-keeping systems, regular testing and reporting, and frequent GMP auditing.